Back to Blog

 Make Sense of Your Private School’s Financial Aid Process

 Schools offering financial aid programs to achieve more equitable awards and create a more inclusive student body are going to attract more families.
-Ravenna and the SSS platform help K-12 private schools develop efficient, fair, and transparent financial aid processes.
+Ravenna and the School and Student Services (SSS) platform help K-12 private schools develop efficient, fair, and transparent financial aid processes.
 Track every step of financial aid, provide intuitive family-facing tools, collaborate on application reviews, and access real-time data to develop the most effective program possible.

 Nettie Reynolds